|

 Graph the solution set of: x -3 |

-The solution set for this problem will be all values that are graphed to the right of -3, and including -3.
+The solution to this problem will be all values of x that are greater than, or equal to, -3.
+The solution will be all values that are graphed to the right of -3, including -3.

 CHECK: